 Florida’s aerospace economic development organization, committed to attracting and expanding the next generation of space industry businesses.

-Florida's statewide workforce policy and investment board, helping connect businesses with the talented workforce and training needed to succeed and grow.
+Florida's statewide workforce policy and investment board, helping connect businesses with the talented workforce and certifications needed to succeed and grow.
+Florida is also home to Embry-Riddle Aeronautical University, which proudly offers the nation’s largest Aerospace Engineering program, adding to the state’s skilled workforce.

 Today, Governor DeSantis announced Terran Orbital’s decision to choose Merritt Island for construction of its Commercial Spacecraft and Constellation Facility, bringing valuable spacecraft manufacturing opportunities and capabilities to the State of Florida by investing more than $300 million in new construction and equipment.
 This will be the largest satellite manufacturing facility in the world.
 The project is expected to create approximately 2,100 new jobs with an estimated annual average wage of $84,000 by late 2025.